 Flyfishing, as it turns out, has been a storied way of life for this family for generations.

-Each of their four adult children are serious anglers, two are even professional fishing guides featured on national television shows.
+All of their four adult children are serious fly fishermen.
+Two are even professional fishing guides featured on national television shows

 To Kevin and Joan, this family time together was precious.
 They recognized the importance of this time in Colton’s life.
-Afterall, he was growing up fast.
-They knew they wanted to document this moment.
+After all, he was growing up fast.
+They knew they wanted to document this moment with a flyfishing family portrait session.

 This past Saturday, I ventured out to Deep Creek Range in Paradise Valley, just south of Livingston, Montana to photograph the wedding day celebration of Megan and Ben.